Benazir Ahmed: Allegations of corruption

 On 31 March 2024, two Bangladeshi newspapers, Bangladesh Pratidin and Kaler Kantho, published an investigative article on alleged corruption by Ahmed.
-According to the article, Ahmed built a resort, Savannah Eco Resort, in Bairagitol village of Gopalganj District, Bangladesh by illegally seizing lands from Hindu families.
-On 23 May, the court ordered to freeze his properties, bank accounts over corruption charges.
+According to the article, Ahmed built a resort, Savannah Eco Resort, in Bairagitol village of Gopalganj District, Bangladesh, by illegally seizing lands from Hindu families.
+On 23 May, the court ordered to freeze his properties and bank accounts over corruption charges.
 On 3 June, he left the country.
 Transparency International Bangladesh (TIB) raised alarms over massive corruption allegations against him.
-The Anti Corruption Commission says proof of corruption found against Ahmed and a case would be filed.
-On 12 June, the court ordered to confiscate more properties of Ahmed and his family.
+The Anti-Corruption Commission says proof of corruption was found against Ahmed, and a case would be filed.
+On 12 June, the court ordered confiscation of more properties of Ahmed and his family.

 Personal life

 Ahmed is married to Zeeshan Mirza.
-Together they have two daughters.
+Together they have three daughters: Farheen Rishta Binte Benazir, Tahseen Raisa Binte Benazir and Zahra Zareen Binte Benazir.